 With the advent of Cloud Computing, an increasingly mobile workforce and choice of device and consumerisation of applications, the perimeter of a network now looks very different.

 Nowadays the edge is very difficult to define for most businesses and edge protection has changed forever with the proliferation (and consumption) of cloud technologies.
 It’s no longer a traditional boundary.
 This however doesn’t mean that the traditional Firewall is dead.

 Securing the traditional perimeter or edge of the traditional network is still a core security requirement.
 The deployment of Next Generation Firewalls (NGFW) on these egress points is still considered an essential component of a defence in depth strategy.
-The Firewall these days has developed with the times and these are now aggregation points for Cloud and SD-WAN services in addition to the threat prevention and detection components included
+The Firewall has developed with the times and is now an aggregation point for Cloud and SD-WAN services, in addition to the threat prevention and detection components included.

 There are a number of differentiating factors when evaluating NGFW including:

 - Integration and Aggregation capability and features for Mobile workforces

 Integration and Aggregation capability and features for SaaS, IaaS and other CLOUD Services;